Catherine Amy Dawson Scott: Career

 At 18, she began working as a secretary, while also writing.
 Her Charades For Home Acting (44 pp.) was published by Woodford Fawcett and Co. in 1888.
 Sappho, an epic poem 210 pages long, was published by Kegan Paul, Trench and Co. in 1889, at her own expense.
 She followed with Idylls of Womanhood, a collection of poetry published by William Heinemann in 1892.

 At the age of 33, she married a medical doctor named Horatio Francis Ninian Scott.
 They lived in Hanover Square, London, where their first child, Marjorie Catharine Waiora Scott, was born in 1899; they also had a son, Horatio Christopher L. Scott, born in March 1901.
 Then the family moved to West Cowes on the Isle of Wight in the summer of 1902, where they lived for the next seven years.
 Another child, Edward Walter Lucas Scott, nicknamed Toby, was born in June 1904.

 Catherine Dawson Scott, freed from daily household duties after the birth of the third child, found country life stifling and missed the literary culture of London.
 She resumed writing and in 1906, at age 41, published her first novel, The Story of Anna Beames under the pen name "Mrs. Sappho".
 Two years later she published her second novel, The Burden, under the name C.A.
 Dawson Scott.

 She produced seven more books in six years until the outbreak of World War I in 1914, including in 1909 Treasure Trove (1909), The Agony Column (1909), and Madcap Jane (1910).
 In 1910, the Scott family moved back closer to London, enabling Dawson Scott to join London's literary circle.
 Dawson Scott continued to write and publish works, including Mrs Noakes, An Ordinary Woman (1911) and a guide (with map) titled Nooks And Corners of Cornwall (1911).

-In 1912, Dawson Scott met poet Charlotte Mary Mew, who has reportedly read Macdap Jane.
+In 1912, Dawson Scott met poet Charlotte Mary Mew, who had reportedly read Madcap Jane.
 In the summer of 1913, Catherine Dawson Scott asked Charlotte Mew to her home in Southall to recite a few poems to a small group of acquaintances — but the self-conscious poet only consented a year later.
 Mew's reading on 16 March 1914 attracted the attention of the mystic poet Evelyn Underhill, who introduced Mew to the journalist and critic Rolfe Scott-James, then editor of the New Weekly.
 At that time, Dawson Scott was also engaged in, or had just finished, editing the poems of her deceased cousin, Henry Dawson Lowry, and writing her own poems.